Ocular Disease Testing at the Eye Institute of Wyoming

 At The Eye Institute of Wyoming, P.C., we take your vision and eye health seriously.
 When you come in to see your eye doctor, our goal is to provide a comprehensive eye exam that will pinpoint any deficiencies in your sight.
 We also look at your eye health.
 If necessary, we make recommendations for care to protect your vision and minimize any eye health concerns you may have.
-Dr. Dana Day and Dr. Teresa Back are available to discuss any concerns you have in our Casper or Douglas office.
+Dr. Dana Day and Dr. Teresa Taylor-Back are available to discuss any concerns you have in our Casper or Douglas office.

 An ocular disease is any type of illness or dysfunction of the structural components of the eye.
 While these diseases can impact vision, they do not always do so.
 When you come in for a comprehensive eye exam, we'll perform ocular disease testing based on your risks, your age, and previous eye exams.
 Our goal is to pinpoint any concerns as soon as possible.
 We conduct ocular disease testing for preventative, early diagnosis, treatment, and chronic disease management.